eu-cdse/documentation/APIs/openEO/credit_usage.md

 # Credit Usage

-To access openEO functionalities, users are required to have a subscription.
+To access openEO functionalities, users are required to have a CDSE login.
-Initially, users are provided with a set of free credits, enabling them to explore the capabilities of openEO.
+The API is a public service which can be used free of charge, but is backed by a limited amount of cloud resources.
+To fairly distribute the free cloud resources among users, each user is allowed to use a fixed amount of 'credits' on a monthly basis.
 Additional information on locating your credits or requesting more can be found on the [openEO Algorithm Plaza](../../Applications/AlgorithmPlaza.qmd) page.

 Currently, credits can be deducted based on: